nihalhabeeb/rental_bike_demand_prediction/README.md

 * Decision Tree Regression model is trained for getting better predictions and this model's performance is evaluated as well.
 * Python libraries such as Matplotlib, Seaborn, Pandas and Scikit-learn are used.

+View the complete notebook [HERE](https://github.com/nihalhabeeb/rental_bike_demand_prediction/blob/main/Seoul_Bike_Demand.ipynb)

 ## Objective
 The aim is to predict the demand of rental bikes at any given hour using the weather and date information provided in the dataset.

 #### Data Source
-The dataset was obtained from UCI Machine Learning Repository.
-[CLICK HERE](https://archive.ics.uci.edu/ml/datasets/Seoul+Bike+Sharing+Demand)
+The dataset was obtained from UCI Machine Learning Repository [GO TO SOURCE](https://archive.ics.uci.edu/ml/datasets/Seoul+Bike+Sharing+Demand).

 Relevant papers mentioned in the UCI Machine Learning Repository page [[1]](#1) [[2]](#2).